 ABOUT

-Marcel is also an in-demand director.
-He has worked with Lizzy Hoo, Steph Broadbridge, Beth McMullen, Eleanor Stankiewicz, Lauren Hayward, and Maryellen George.
+Marcel is an in-demand director.
+He has worked with Lizzy Hoo, Steph Broadbridge, Beth McMullen, Eleanor Stankiewicz, and Maryellen George.
 In 2019 he directed Nanna-stasia which won two awards at the Sydney Fringe.
+He is a regular podcast guest, having appeared on Fitbet, Don’t You Know Who I Am?, Do Go On, Who Knew It with Matt Stewart, Wax Quizzical, and Confessions.

 To book Marcel for a show, punch up a script, or to host your next event, e-mail: marcelblanchdewilt@gmail.com